East of England Showground, Peterborough, Cambs.

 Long term future

-The second reason is viability – the CRF doesn’t get backing from any Councils, Government grants etc (and there are plenty that do!) and doesn’t have the advantage of backing from major industry artists or publications – it’s organised throughout the year entirely by volunteers and much of the event itself is run by volunteers.
+The second reason is viability – the CRF doesn’t get backing from any Councils, Government grants etc (and there are plenty that do!) and doesn’t have the advantage of backing from major industry artists or publications – it’s organised throughout the year by volunteers and much of the event itself is run by volunteers.
 Whilst many other festivals have come and gone because they don’t make loads of money and/or the organisers can’t keep doing the work, we’ve kept the CRF going through thick and thin and in recent years have just about broken even each year.

 But that puts a lot of pressure on everyone; to the point that we’re worrying about it rather than concentrating on making it happen in the best way possible (and enjoying it ourselves as much as you, our loyal supporters!).
 The new site will reduce our workload!
-None of us are getting any younger and as well as the 4 days of the festival and many months of planning, in recent years there’s two weeks of building and removing our complex temporary site, also done mostly by volunteers.
+None of us are getting any younger and as well as the 4 days of the festival and many months of planning, in recent years there’s two weeks of building and removing our complex temporary site, also done by many volunteers.

 Change of date